New Mexico state Dem leader resigns amid racketeering, money-laundering probe

 Her decision was supported by Gov. Michelle Lujan Grisham and Democratic leaders in the Statehouse.

-"These are incredibly serious and significant allegations," Grisham said Friday.
+"These are incredibly serious and significant allegations," Grisham, a Democrat, said Friday.
 "I anticipate a rigorous and thorough law enforcement investigation."

 House Speaker Brian Egolf released a joint statement with House Majority Whip Doreen Gallegos and House Majority Caucus Chair D. Wonda Johnson on Friday: "Given the weight of the allegations against Rep. Stapleton and the ongoing investigation, her resignation from the House is appropriate and in the best interest of the Legislature and the state."